 NEW FAMILY & MEMBER ORIENTATION: CLICK HERE!

 Boys & Girls Clubs of Southwest Washington believes every young person deserves a safe place at Club and to be seen, heard, and valued for who they are every time they walk through our doors.
+We are committed to creating a place where youth, families, and staff of all races, abilities, genders, and backgrounds are encouraged to express themselves responsibly.
+Together, we work to meet each individual’s present needs by creating a safe, positive, and inclusive environment for all to thrive.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.